csqsiew/website-v2/content/publications.md

 _Feel free to [email](/connect) me for copies of any of the articles below._

+Undergraduate and graduate student collaborators are highlighted in **bold**.

 **Preprints**

 Klishin, A. A., Christianson, N. H., Siew, C. S. Q., & Bassett, D. S. (2022).
 Learning Dynamic Graphs, Too Slow. arXiv preprint arXiv:2207.02177.